-9.3.3 Nomination and Remuneration Committee
+(c) Nomination and Remuneration Committee

-Board of Directors has a resolution in the meeting of the Board at 12/2015 dated 17 December 2015, making approval for the appointment of the Nomination and Remuneration Committee which shall have qualifications, duties and responsibilities as stipulated in the Charter of the Nomination and Remuneration Committee to start functioning on January 1, 2016 onwards.
+Board of Directors has a resolution in the meeting of the Board at 12/2015 dated 17 December 2015, making approval for the appointment of the Nomination and Remuneration Committee ("NRC") which shall have qualifications, duties and responsibilities as stipulated in the Charter of the Nomination and Remuneration Committee to start functioning on January 1, 2016 onwards.

-NRC refers to the Nomination and Remuneration Committee of Thailand Agro Energy public Company Limited, The NRC held two meetings in year 2017, which can be summarized as follows:
+NRC refers to the Nomination and Remuneration Committee of Thailand Agro Energy public Company Limited, Mrs.Somrudee Suwannaroop is the Secreatary of the Committee.
+The NRC held 4 meetings in year 2018, which can be summarized as follows: